-To arrange any unscheduled visits to campus, employees must contact their supervisor to obtain approval.
 Supervisors no longer need to notify public safety of their team’s schedule and/or obtain approval for employees’ presence on campus.

 As AACC increases on-campus work, all employees are asked to continue to use remote meeting technology tools, such as Teams, when possible.
 Training is available on the use of this software.

 If it is necessary to conduct a meeting in person, remote access for attendance should be made an option for individuals who are working remotely..